Constitutional Map

 What You Are Seeing

-Each point in the 3D view represents one constitutional segment, usually an article or another meaningful legal unit.
+Each point in the 3D view represents a constitutional article or other meaningful legal unit.
 Nearby points are not nearby because they come from the same country, but because the language of those passages is semantically similar.
+Use country selection to compare how different constitutions occupy the same semantic terrain.

 The map and the country list are selection tools.
 They decide which constitutions are loaded into the scene.
 Selecting more countries does not change the geometry of the embedding itself; it changes which parts of that global semantic space you can inspect.